WrathChaos/react-native-dynamic-text-loading/README.md

 ## License

-React Native Ticket Modal Library is available under the MIT license.
+React Native Dynamic Text Loading Library is available under the MIT license.
 See the LICENSE file for more info.